HongyuanJia8/cse15l-lab-reports/lab-report3.md

 <img width="567" alt="Screen Shot 2022-10-28 at 4 31 56 PM" src="https://user-images.githubusercontent.com/88987127/198750867-c56b2eff-4ba4-4d81-a523-d2dfec881387.png">

+What the values of the relevant arguments to those methods are, and the values of any relevant fields of the class:http://localhost:4000/add?s=orange

+If those values change, how they change by the time the request is done processin: Add "orange" to ArrayList

 <img width="548" alt="Screen Shot 2022-10-28 at 4 32 10 PM" src="https://user-images.githubusercontent.com/88987127/198750880-03a550e0-6a85-457f-9e64-9d4e9e9f6e64.png">

+What the values of the relevant arguments to those methods are, and the values of any relevant fields of the class:http://localhost:4000/add?s=peach

+If those values change, how they change by the time the request is done processin: add "peach" to ArrayList

 <img width="481" alt="Screen Shot 2022-10-28 at 4 38 34 PM" src="https://user-images.githubusercontent.com/88987127/198750885-7a707fab-d167-47a5-ab3f-8172d0a9a955.png">

-Which methods in your code are called:  handleRequest What the values of the relevant arguments to those methods are, and the values of any relevant fields of the class:
+What the values of the relevant arguments to those methods are, and the values of any relevant fields of the class:http://localhost:4000

+Which methods in your code are called:  handleRequest

 ## First one is Merge in ListExample.java